Restaurant Report Card: 15 violations at a Colorado Springs Thai & Yakitori kitchen

 Located right along Highway 105 in Palmer Lake, Bella Panini hasn’t had a violation in a year and a half.

-“Well lets put it this way, I’ve been in this industry one way or another for 42 years,” said Trombley.
+“Well, let’s put it this way, I’ve been in this industry one way or another for 42 years,” Trombley said.

 This is the reason he finds comfort in the kitchen.

-“I get up in the morning, I don’t need coffee, I don’t need caffeine to get me excited about coming to work, it’s just what I love,” said Trombley.
+“I get up in the morning, I don’t need coffee, I don’t need caffeine to get me excited about coming to work,” Trombley said.
+“It’s just what I love.”

 This is why Bella Panini passes our Restaurant Report Card.